rladenson/Project_3_GA/README.md

-# Frontend
+# devPort

-The SocDev - The Social Developer
+devPort - Developer Port
 A full CRUD app designed to provide community and a showplace for software developers